I write, direct and produce. Much of my work centres trauma and PTSD and I regularly draw on Classical mythology.

-My debut short as writer/director, YOU LOOK FINE, was awarded BEST WRITER at BFI Future Film Festival 2022 and the Women's Rights Prize at the 24th edition of Très Court International Film Festival.
-The film premiered at the BAFTA-recognised Cambridge Film Festival in November 2021.
+My debut short as writer/director, YOU LOOK FINE, was awarded Best Writer at BFI Future Film Festival 2022 and the Women's Rights Prize Women's Rights Prize at the 24th edition of Très Court International Film Festival.

 I am the Production Officer at Film and Video Umbrella, an Arts Council England NPO, which commissions and produces artist film and moving image by established and emerging contemporary artists.

-•YOU LOOK FINE was awarded BEST WRITER at BFI Future Film Festival 2022!
 The award was judged by Mike Williams, Editor-in-Chief of Sight & Sound.
 Williams said of the film: "Good writing, I think, is as much about what you don’t put in—what you leave out—as the words that you actually use.
 In our winning film, it’s as much about what is left unsaid that makes it such a powerful watch."

 writer/director, you look fine (2021)

 Written & directed by Katie Byford.
 Starring Annabel Smith and Sarah Flower.
 Produced by Kirsty Dua & Katie Byford.
 Edited by Stella Heath Keir.
 Cinematography by Dominika Besinska.
 Production design & costume design by Maddalena McNicholas.
 Research & advice from Rape Crisis.

 YOU LOOK FINE explores the sensory realities of living with PTSD, as Syd comes to terms with the trauma of assault and the difficulties of being heard.

 AWARDS: BEST WRITER at BFI Future Film Festival 2022; WOMEN'S RIGHTS PRIZE at Très Court International Film Festival.

 FESTIVALS: interfilm Berlin 2022 (Academy Award recognised), BFI Future Film Festival 2022 (BAFTA recognised), Cambridge Film Festival 2021 (BAFTA recognised), Très Court International Film Festival 2022.

 writer/director, THE STYX (in development)